eslamwael/Incorta-DevOps-Task/README.md

 Future work: Visualize system utilization
 =========================================

-- Creating a python script with a visualization library such as "matplotlib" or "plotly" to create a static interactive graphs for CPU, memory and disk usages over time.
+- Creating a python script with a visualization library such as [matplotlib](https://matplotlib.org/) or [plotly](https://plotly.com/python/) to create a static interactive graphs for CPU, memory and disk usages over time.
-- This can be done by importing the three generated CSV files in the /opt directory
+- This can be done by importing the three generated CSV files in from /opt directory

 ###    Thank you